Academic Handbook Health and Safety

 Personal Protective Equipment (PPE)

-1. Directors, senior managers, heads, or line managers are responsible for identifying any activities conducted by their staff which may require PPE.
+1. Directors, senior managers, heads, or line managers are responsible for identifying any activities conducted by their staff or students, via a risk assessment, which may require PPE.

-2. The Facilities Manager is responsible for the procurement of any PPE which is required for internal staff members to undertake their work.
+2. The Head of Facilities is responsible for the procurement of any PPE which is required for internal staff or students to undertake their work or activities.

 3. Contractors are responsible for the provision of their own PPE if required to undertake works where it is required.